mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 </ResourceDictionary>
 ```

-We now need to let `App.xaml` know where the `Resources` we've just moved are now located.
+We now need to let `App.xaml` know the location of the `Resources` we've just moved.
 Do this by merging the `ResourceDictionary` in each of the new files into the dictionary of `Application.Resources`.

 Update `App.xaml` so that it looks like this: